Majjhima Nikāya 28

 Evametaṁ yathābhūtaṁ sammappaññāya disvā vāyodhātuyā nibbindati vāyodhātuyā cittaṁ virājeti.

-When you truly see with right understanding, you reject the air element, detaching the mind from the air element.
+When you truly see with right understanding, you grow disillusioned with the air element, detaching the mind from the air element.

 Hoti kho so, āvuso, samayo yaṁ bāhirā vāyodhātu pakuppati.